Creuna-Oslo/prop-types-csharp/README.md

 Set output language.
 Curently, `C#`, `Kotlin` and `Typescripts` are supported out of the box but new ones can be added.
 A generator is a function that takes `propTypes` (an object describing the classes to create), `className` (the name of the react component) and an options object.
 It is expected to return a `string`.
 The easiest way of adding a new language is probably to clone `lib/stringify/csharp` and work from there.
 If you do make a generator for another language, please consider submitting a PR!

+**header**: `String`

+A string that is inserted at the top of all generated files.
+Good for adding generic comments or imports

 **indent**: `Number` = `2`

 Number of spaces of indentation in generated class